dqops/dqo/docs/checks/column/numeric/max-in-range.md

 **Check description**

-Verifies that the maximal value in a column does not exceed the expected range.
+Verifies that the maximum value in a column does not exceed the expected range.
 Stores the most recent value for each month when the data quality check was evaluated.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|